jcfranco/uc-2018-customizing-widgets/slides/index.md

 # Level II: Views Recap

-What have we learned about Widget Views? <!-- .element: class="fragment" data-fragment-index="0" -->
+What have we learned about Widget Views?

-- Face of the widget <!-- .element: class="fragment" data-fragment-index="2" -->
+- Face of the widget
-- Present ViewModel logic <!-- .element: class="fragment" data-fragment-index="3" -->
+- Present ViewModel logic
-- ViewModel separation allows framework integration or custom views <!-- .element: class="fragment" data-fragment-index="4" -->
+- ViewModel separation allows framework integration or custom views
-- Downloadable on API docs <!-- .element: class="fragment" data-fragment-index="5" -->
+- Views downloadable on API doc pages

 ---